 Do you suffer from dry, damaged,

-- Clarify with a sulfate shampoo before beginning.
+- Clarify with a sulfate shampoo or clarifying shampoo before beginning.
 This will cleanse your hair of any silicones–ingredients in some hair products that are not water soluble (see the Warnings section below).

 - Have your hair trimmed.
 This will get rid of any damage or split ends.
 If you don’t want to visit a hair salon you can always trim your own of course.

 - Stop using a brush.
 It damages your hair whether it is wet or dry.
 It causes frizz and makes dry hair tangle.
 Use a wide-toothed comb instead, or even better, use your fingers.
 If it is difficult to untangle your hair this way, add more conditioner to your hair when wet or trim unruly ends.sham + poo =phony + poop

 - Stop shampooing your hair.Most shampoos contain harsh, drying sulfates that are extremely damaging for curly hair (ammonium laureth sulfate, ammonium lauryl sulfate, sodium laureth sulfate, sodium lauryl sulfate, etc.).
 They make curly hair frizzy and uncooperative.
 Using conditioner in place of shampoo will cleanse the hair just as effectively without stripping it of moisture.
 Gentle shampoos that contain mild cleansers (i.e. cocamidopropyl betaine or coco betaine) can be used occasionally.